Basic guppy genetics

 Inbreeding: The mating of highly related individuals such as father to daughter or brother to sister.
 An inbred individual or population often shows increased homozygosity.
 Progeny may exhibit a reduction in desired genes or loss of fitness.

 Linebreeding: Planned mating to maintain a high degree of relation to a common ancestor or ancestral group of high regard.
 The intent is to avoid a reduction in desired genes or loss of fitness.
-A linebred individual has at least one common ancestor on the sire and dam side within 3-5 generations.
+A linebred individual has at least one common ancestor on the male and female side within 3-5 generations.

 Meiosis: A type of cell division which reduces chromosome numbers by half.
 Two successive nuclear divisions occur, Meiosis I (Reduction - ploidy level from 2n to n) and Meiosis II (Division - divides the remaining set of chromosomes).
 Meiosis produces 4 haploid cells, while Mitosis produces 2 diploid cells.